uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 <img src="./images/console.png" alt="image of google chrome console" style="zoom:50%;" />

 The **console** gives us a convenient way to run JavaScript in the browser.
 After entering valid JavaScript code, we can immediately see the results produced by it.
-We also are able to cycle through the history of lines we've entered previously using the up and down arrow keys.
+We are also able to cycle through the history of lines we've entered previously using the up and down arrow keys.

 Google Chrome provides the Developer Tools console (shown above), which is accessible by right clicking on any part of the page and selecting "Inspect", then going to the "Console" tag of the window that pops up.
-Other commly used browsers like Firefox and Safari also have their own consoles in the browser (Safari requires some extra steps to enable the console to be enabled.
+Other commonly used browsers like Firefox and Safari also have their own consoles in the browser (Safari requires some extra steps to enable the console to be enabled.
 See [here](https://balsamiq.com/support/faqs/browserconsole/#:~:text=To%20do%20that%2C%20go%20into,shortcut%20Option%20%2B%20%E2%8C%98%20%2B%20C.) for how to open the console for each browser).

 Although the Chrome DevTools console displays the result to us after each line, this is just an added feature of Chrome DevTools, even though it's not actually "printing" the value.
 In order to explicitly log values in JavaScript, we use `console.log()`, where the value we want to print out goes inside the parentheses.